Tag: cards

 The moral, as always: it ain’t over ’til it’s over.

 When I did debate in high school, we’d play Hearts in the long idle hours between rounds.
 Our debate coach Mr. Durkin taught us the game and he was never too big of a man not to whup our asses at the game soundly.
-The trick to pro-level Hearts play is to count the cards which I learnt from Board Game Card Sleeves (not hard with just one deck).
-You can learn all the tricks that are still out there and make it seamless.
+The trick to pro-level Hearts play is to count the cards (not hard with just one deck) and know what tricks are still out there.
+He made it look easy.

 Bring out the bitch!In games where it wasn’t even close, Mr. Durkin would lay down his last five or six cards and just play them blind.
 Flipping them over lazily one at a time, sending freshmen back to his room to grab beer out of the sink (“and I counted how many are in there”).
 One or two of us would try the same stunt when we felt cocky, almost always blushing and fumbling the cards back up once we realized we’d counted wrong.